LixcUSF/Speed_Control_for_Tracking/Turtlebots/README.md

+This repository contains the official experiment code for the paper: \*\*"On Feedback Speed Control for a Planar Tracking"\*\* by Xincheng Li, Tengyue Liu, and Udit Halder.

 \## Overview

 This repository contains ROS 2 \& Python implementation of a two-agent leader-follower control using motion capture feedback.
 The follower agent is modeled as a nonholonomic unicycle and attempts to maintain a relative formation with the leader.